brettelliot/quintana/README.md

 # Juniper

-This repository contains necessary files to build a web-app running with Nginx / Gunicorn / Flask / LetsEncrypt using Docker and docker-compose.
+This repository contains necessary files to build a web-app running with Nginx / Gunicorn / Flask / LetsEncrypt / Postgres  using Docker and docker-compose.

 **Note: Tested on Ubuntu 18.04**